NeoGames4/AssemblyCompiler8080/README.md

 ```

 ### Compile to binary
 Per default the compiler compiles to hex.
-To compile to binary the third argument on execution must be set to `binary`.
+To compile to binary the third argument on execution must be set to lowercased `binary`.

 ### Debug mode
-The `Compiler.java`-class contains a boolean named `DEBUG` which is `false` by default, but can be set by writing `debug` as the fourth argument.
+The `Compiler.java`-class contains a boolean named `DEBUG` which is `false` by default, but can be set by writing lowercased `debug` as the fourth argument.
 If true, the compiler will show the following extra information.
-* The current line (to the console while compiling).
+* The current line while compiling (to the console).
 * The corresponding (original) line next to each hex code line (to the destination file, separated by an '@' character).

 ## Limitations & Requirements